-Our tagline 'brilliant never stops' summarises that, as an agency, we never stop looking for ways to make the brilliant things we create even better – leaning, testing, improving; learning, testing, improving - and so on and so forth.
+Our tagline 'brilliant never stops' summarises that, as an agency, we never stop looking for ways to make the brilliant things we create even better‚ leaning, testing, improving; learning, testing, improving - and so on and so forth.
 We all adopted this as we moved through the design process and it really worked to not only make the process efficient but gave us the results we were all after.
 Collaboration is key in our approach and MERO mirrored this by insisting that we were integrated into their project team and we made decisions together.
 MERO were also very good at giving and receiving feedback and never afraid to challenge ideas and executions if they felt they needed to be!

-A. MERó have given us a strong identity that reflects the next stage in our evolution as a business.
-It's a creative solution - and now that we've put it into practice across our marketing and in-house collateral, we've discovered that it not only works really well, but also feels good and looks brilliant!
+A. MERO have given us a strong identity that reflects the next stage in our evolution as a business.
+It's a creative solution - and now that we've put it into practice across our marketing and in-house collateral, we've discovered that it not only works really well, but also feels good and looks brilliant.

-You can read more about the process and see more versions of the Code branding in practice on MERó’s blog.
+You can read more about the process and see more versions of the Code branding in practice on MERO's blog.

 MERO are a branding and digital studio.
 With an impressive portfolio of clients for such a young enterprise, they've worked on everything from projects with award-winning fashion startups to the UK biggest children's science project to date with the BBC.
 Their studio is based in Ancoats, Manchester's growing creative hub. www.worksbymero.com